-James Seabright has been an independent theatre producer and general manager since 2001, and under the auspices of Seabright Productions Ltd since 2009.
+Seabright Productions is led by James Seabright, who has been an independent theatre producer and general manager since 2001.
 The team behind the company, based in London’s West End, is:

 |Joshua Beaumont||Associate Producer|

 James Seabright has produced and/or general managed over 200 shows since 2001, with an emphasis on touring shows around the UK and internationally, as well as productions in various venues both on and off West End in London.
 He has been profiled by both The Independent on Sunday and The Stage, and has twice been the recipient of the Stage One New Producer Bursary (2002 and 2004).
 He has been a guest speaker at RADA, City Lit and at the Masterclass series run by Theatre Royal Haymarket.
 James was commissioned by Nick Hern Books to write So You Want To Be A Theatre Producer, which was published in May 2010 and in an updated edition in 2016 – you can buy it from Amazon via this link.
 He is chair of the King’s Head Theatre, a board member of the League of Independent Producers, a member of the Society of London Theatre, and an associate of Wilton’s Music Hall.

 Between 2003 and 2014, James presented a large number of productions at the Edinburgh Festival Fringe under the Festival Highlights banner, winning a wide range of awards, including five Scotsman Fringe Firsts for productions directed by Hannah Eidinow.